Conditional graph entropy as an alternating minimization problem: Introduction

-We can easily turn this new r-problem into another one (that we will call the a-problem) which attests that conditional graph entropy is a special case of a more general entropy notion defined for so-called \emph{convex corners}.\footnote{Essentially, a convex corner of $\Rb^\Xc$ is a convex set in the positive orthant $[0,\infty)^\Xc$ with the property that if we take any point in the set and decrease some of its coordinates, then the new point still lies in the set; see Definition \ref{def:convex_corner}.}
+We can easily turn this new r-problem into another one (that we will call the a-problem) which attests that conditional graph entropy is a special case of a more general entropy notion defined for convex corners.\footnote{A convex corner of $\Rb^\Xc$ is a convex compact set in the positive orthant $[0,\infty)^\Xc$ that is \emph{downward closed}, i.e., if we take any point in the set and decrease some of its coordinates, then the new point still lies in the set (see Definition \ref{def:convex_corner}).}

 To see this connection, note that \eqref{eq:new} is in the form